Thomas Milnes: Early life

 Thomas Charles Milnes was born March 11, 1870, in Columbus, Indiana, to Thomas Milnes and Lousia Milnes.
-Milnes was educat4ed in Columbus and married Emma McCleary on June 8, 1898, and together had four children.
+Milnes was educated in Columbus and married Emma McCleary on June 8, 1898, and together had four children.
 He moved to Canada later in 1905 to become a farmer and rancher.

 Milnes constructed a two-storey Edwardian Commercial building in Claresholm known as Milnes Block in 1910.
 The building was designated a Provincial Historic Resource by the Government of Alberta on May 30, 2002.

 Political career

 Milnes was elected Mayor of Claresholm, Alberta from 1910 to 1911.

 Milnes ran for a seat to the Alberta Legislature as an Independent Farmer candidate in the 1921 Alberta general election.
 He defeated incumbent Louise McKinney in a hotly contested election to win the Claresholm electoral district.

-Milnes resigned his seat on October 30, 1925, to run as a candidate in the 1925 Canadian federal election.
+Milnes resigned his seat in October 1925, to run as a candidate in the 1925 Canadian federal election.
 He ran as a federal Liberal candidate in the electoral district of Macleod.
 Milnes finished a distant third place in the three way race losing to George Coote and runner of John Herron.

 Later life

-Milnes died at the Holy cross Hospital in Calgary on April 30, 1954, at the age of 84.
+Milnes died at the Holy Cross Hospital in Calgary on April 30, 1954, at the age of 84.